Starting October 1st, 2022, these are the requirements to travel to Bangkok and Thailand:

 Is it Safe to Travel to Bangkok and Thailand?

-Bangkok shut down most of its businesses on March 21, 2020, which helped maintain the number of Covid-19 cases low, despite the city’s large population.
-Only supermarkets, pharmacies, and takeout services in restaurants were allowed to stay in business.
-Most of the city has now reopened.
-Once all flights return, the risk for travelers is expected to remain moderate in Bangkok and everywhere else in the world, until a significant part of the global population is vaccinated against Covid-19.
-Everyone is advised to practice the universally recommended protective measures, such as wearing masks, social distancing (staying 6 feet or about 2 meters away from other people) and practicing high personal hygiene -- regularly wash your hands with soap and water (or with an alcohol-based sanitizer), especially after sneezing or coughing.
+The risk for travelers is expected to remain moderate in Bangkok and everywhere else in the world, until a significant part of the global population is vaccinated against Covid-19.
+Everyone is advised to practice the universally recommended protective measures, such as wearing masks where required, social distancing (staying 6 feet or about 2 meters away from other people) and practicing high personal hygiene -- regularly wash your hands with soap and water (or with an alcohol-based sanitizer), especially after sneezing or coughing.
 Avoid touching your mouth, eyes, and nose, and cover your mouth and nose with your elbow (not with your hands) every time you cough or sneeze.

-Aircraft and trains in Bangkok are said to be regularly disinfected, but always wear a mask and maintain a safe distance from other passengers, when possible.
+Aircraft and trains in Bangkok are said to be regularly disinfected, but it's recommended that you wear a mask and maintain a safe distance from other passengers, when possible.

 If you develop respiratory symptoms (cough or shortness of breath) or a fever, postpone your trip, stay at home, and seek medical assistance.